-Having a swimming pool cleaning checklist makes the routine swimming pool maintenance process easier and prevents inconsistencies.
+A swimming pool cleaning checklist simplifies the routine pool maintenance process and prevents inconsistencies.
 However, an incomplete swimming pool cleaning checklist is almost worse than not having one.
 An incomplete list can give a false sense of completion and lead you to believe you got everything even though you missed something significant.
-There are many aspects involved in proper pool maintenance and operations, failing to complete them all will only spell trouble.
+There are many aspects involved in proper pool maintenance and operations; failing to complete them will only spell trouble.

-Fortunately, the shortcomings of an outdated swimming pool cleaning checklist can be fixed easily.
-If you’re planning to create a swimming pool cleaning checklist of your own from scratch or looking for ways to plug the gaps in your existing pool cleaning checklist pdf then you’re at the right place.
+Fortunately, fixing a checklist is easy.
+If you are planning to create a cleaning checklist from scratch or looking for ways to plug the gaps in your existing checklist pdf, you are in the right place.

-While a regular filtration process will remove a considerable amount of dirt and grime from the pool, proper brushing and vacuuming will help remove sediments that settle at the walls or the bottom of the pool.
+While a normal filtration process will remove a considerable amount of dirt and grime, proper brushing and vacuuming will help remove sediments that settle at the walls or the bottom of the pool.
 Additionally, it will make the plaster finish of the pool shine and prevent any chances of scaling, straining, and algae formation in the pool.

-In order to keep a swimming pool in optimum working condition, it is crucial to maintain the pH balance. pH is an indicator of H+ ions in the water that determines acidity or alkalinity.
+It is crucial to maintain the pH balance of a swimming pool to keep it in optimum working condition. pH indicates H+ ions in the water that determines acidity or alkalinity.
 Ideally, the pH level should be around 7.2 to 7.6.
-This range will ensure high alkalinity and low acidity maintaining the right level of pH to protect the bather’s skin and eyes.
+This range will ensure high alkalinity and low acidity, maintaining the correct pH level to protect the bather’s skin and eyes.
 It will also make sure that any chlorine added works more efficiently.

-When pH level is too high or low, it can result in skin allergies and also make disinfectants less effective, causing pool owners to spend more money on chemicals, but that is what you could end up doing if you are careless with your pH levels.
+When the pH level is too high or too low, it can result in skin allergies and make disinfectants less effective.
+No pool owner wants to spend more money on chemicals, but that is what you could end up doing if you are careless with your pH levels.
 Test pH levels using either pH test strips or chlorine-pH test kits.

-Water disinfectants are highly effective in killing pathogens that are present in pool water.
-Chlorine is the most commonly used water disinfectant as it is cost-effective and leaves a residue behind which is easy to measure and control.
+Water disinfectants are highly effective at killing pathogens present in pool water.
+Chlorine is the most commonly used water disinfectant because it is cost-effective and leaves an easy-to-measure and control residue.

-Ideally, chlorine reading should be 1-3ppm.
-If the chlorine level is less than 1.0 ppm, there are high chances that the pool will begin to get infested by algae.
-A chlorine residual of more than 3.0 ppm is wasteful and can cause eye irritation, strong chlorine odor, and other problems.
+Ideally, the chlorine reading should be 1-3 ppm.
+If the chlorine level is less than 1.0 ppm, there is a good chance that the pool will begin to get infested by algae.
+On the other hand, residual chlorine of more than 3.0 ppm is wasteful.
+Additionally, using too much chlorine can cause eye irritation, strong odor, and other problems.

-Shock treatment is the process of adding a larger than normal amount of oxidizing chemicals to the pool water to destroy organic contaminants, oxidize ammonia and nitrogen-containing contaminants in the pool; super chlorination is another name for this process.
+Shock treatment is the process of adding a larger than normal amount of chemicals to the pool water to destroy organic contaminants and oxidize ammonia and nitrogen-containing contaminants in the pool; super chlorination is another name for this process.

 Often, shocking is done after sundown to avoid the loss of chlorine to UV rays in the sunlight.
 It is also performed only with the pump and filter operating.